Tall Girl: Production

 In November 2018, it was announced that Netflix would collaborate with McG of Wonderland Sound and Vision for a fourth time on the film Tall Girl, with Nzingha Stewart set as the director.
 In January 2019, Ava Michelle, Griffin Gluck, Luke Eisner, Sabrina Carpenter, Paris Berelc, Steve Zahn, Angela Kinsey, Anjelika Washington, Clara Wilsey, and Rico Paris joined the cast of the film.

 Principal photography on the film began in January 2019 in New Orleans and ended in March 2019.

 Release

-The film released on September 13, 2019.
+The film was premiered on September 9, 2019.
+The film was released on September 13, 2019.
 On October 17, 2019, Netflix announced that the film had been viewed by over 41 million viewers after its release on their platform.